riongull/notes/bash_scripting_notes.md

 # Bash Scripting

 #### About this guide
-This document
+This document is a reference and guide for creating and running basic bash scripts

+## Basic understanding
+*

-## create and print variables
+## Create and print variables
 ``` sh
 $ MYVARIABLE="Some string I want to be a variable for use in a terminal session" # ends when the terminal is closed
 $ echo $MYVARIABLE # display the variable
 ```

-## create and execute a script
+## Create and execute a script
 ``` sh
 $ nano myscript
 # write file with the following text in nano